likelet/DAtools/README.md

 # DAtools
-DAtools is a command tool kit for gathering common data analysis scripts using java language, which was mainly developed and run myself.
-This project provided series of analysis function as well as pipeline applying for daily data analysis tasks.
+DAtools is a command tool kit gathering common data analysis scripts coding in java language, which was mainly developed and used by myself.
+This project provided series of analysis functions as well as pipelines applying for daily data analysis tasks incuding NGSdata processing.

 ##Screen shoot of DAtools
 <img src="DAtools/image/screenshoot.png">